 The PANTER X-ray test facility is located in Neuried on the southwest outskirts of Munich.
-The aerial photograph shows the 130m long vacuum tube (1m Ø) with the X-ray source system one one end and the main test chamber (12m long and 3.5m Ø) at the other end.
-It is the second biggest X-ray test facility in the world, and it is superseded in size only by the NASA test facility in Huntsville, USA.
+The aerial photograph shows the 130-m-long vacuum tube (Ø1 m), with the X-ray source system at one end and the main test chamber (12-m-long and Ø3.5 m) at the other end.
+Globally, it is superseded only in size by the NASA X-ray test facility in Huntsville, AL, USA.

-The PANTER facility is mostly used for characterization of X-ray telescopes.
-Imaging properties, reflectivity and scattering can be studied on single shells as well as on nested mirror systems or complete telescopes.
-In addition a huge number of detectors, focal plane instruments, transmission and reflection gratings and X-ray absorption filters have been tested and developed here.
+The PANTER X-ray test facility is used primarily for characterisation of X-ray telescopes.
+Imaging properties, reflectivity, and scattering can be studied on single shells, as well as on nested mirror systems or complete telescopes.
+In addition, a huge number of detectors, focal plane instruments, transmission and reflection gratings, and X-ray absorption filters have been tested and developed at PANTER.

 PANTER was originally built to support the ROSAT telescope development.
 Since then a large number of projects have made use of the facility, including EXOSAT, BeppoSAX, JET-X, ABRIXAS, XMM-Newton, Swift, Suzaku, HXMT-Insight, eROSITA.
 Alongside the optics, the cameras and detectors for these telescopes, as well as filters and gratings (e.g. LETG on Chandra, RGS on XMM-Newton), have been tested and calibrated at PANTER.
 Tests of critical angle transmission and off-plane reflection gratings for future missions, such as Arcus, are ongoing.